Register now for our upcoming events

 Student Forum 2026

-The 2026 event will be run in-person at the The London School of Hygiene & Tropical Medicine.
+The 2026 event will be run in-person at Newcastle University.
 Plenary talks will be recorded for members to view after the event, but will not be live-streamed.

 Invited Speakers